 - Students will receive 12 upper division credits towards the 45 required for the bachelor’s degree.

 Core Eligibility Requirements

-- A minimum of a 2.5 cumulative GPA in their undergraduate study
+- Have a minimum of a 2.5 cumulative GPA in their undergraduate study

-- Junior or Senior status or higher (may apply and enroll in the academy in their Junior or Senior year)
+- Have Junior or Senior status or higher (may apply in their sophomore year and enroll in the academy in their Junior or Senior year)

 Students will complete 93% of the total requirements for attending a NYS Police Academy, prior to completing their undergraduate degree!

 Students will receive 12 upper division credits towards the 45 required for the bachelor’s degree.

 "Through hands-on learning and the academic component, we will have created graduates with the three key skills law enforcement is looking for: 1) Leadership ability; 2) Ability to work with diverse groups of people; and 3) Command presence." ~ Dr. David Bugg, LETI Academic Sponsor and Associate Professor